-- Loosen antenna mast clamp. - Turn the antenna until the slot in the clamp and the slot in the antenna mast are congruent with each other. - Press the key " on the remote control for the antenna.
-The satellite antenna moves into park position. - Check whether the antenna is fully lowered and points to the rear of the vehicle. - Slightly retighten the antenna mast clamp. - Switch off the television.
+- Loosen the antenna mast clamp. - Turn the antenna until the slot in the clamp and in the antenna mast are exactly over each other. - On the electrical counter, press the "□" button until "FE" appears in the display. - Check whether the antenna is fully lowered and points to the rear of the vehicle. - Slightly retighten the antenna mast clamp. - Switch off the television and the receiver.